cscart/docs/en/user_guide/settings/licensing_mode.rst

 In the **Full Mode** you get unrestricted access to the full functionality of CS-Cart or Multi-Vendor.
 To enable this mode you must enter the licence number.

-You get the license number when you buy CS-Cart or Multi-Vendor `at the official website <http://www.cs-cart.com/compare.html>`_.
+You get the license number when you buy CS-Cart or Multi-Vendor `at the official website <https://www.cs-cart.com/compare.html>`_.
 You can switch to the **Full Mode** any time by entering a valid license number on the **Licensing mode** page.

 The **Trial mode** has no functionality limitations.
-You can `download CS-Cart and Multi-Vendor at official site <https://www.cs-cart.com/download-cs-cart.html>`_ and use the Trial Mode for free.
+You can download `CS-Cart <https://www.cs-cart.com/download-cs-cart.html>`_ and `Multi-Vendor <https://www.cs-cart.com/download-multivendor.html>`_ from the official site and use the Trial Mode for free.
 However, you can use it only once and only for 30 days.

 The **Free Mode** will be activated automatically in 30 days, unless you activate the **Full Mode**.